-- -- Skip to Main Content

 • A common misconception is that trusts are only necessary for the extremely wealthy or for those with complicated asset distribution plans.
 Truth be told, while a trust can certainly provide tax protections and other benefits to those individuals with large and valuable estates, a trust is an effective estate planning tool to avoid probate and fulfill your intentions regardless of estate size or complexity.

-Estate Planning Services | Brighton, MI | Gerkin & Decker - estate-planning-image-2
+Estate Planning Attorneys & Estate Planning Lawyers in Brighton, MI | Gerkin & Decker, P.C. - estate-planning-image-2

 Protect Your Personal Interest With a Power of Attorney